marysolokas/Salmonid-Body-Size/README.md

 4) BodySize_SpeciesAvgSize.csv- the asymptotic (L infinity values) length of each species, needed for a secondary analysis

 Metadata: The Species column is the common name of the species of the individual fish caught.
 See Table 1 in the manuscript for scientific names of each species.
-The Linf column is the asymptotic length of each species, in mm.
+The Linf column is the asymptotic length of each species, in cm.

 5) BodySize_LatLongTable.csv- latitudes and longitudes for each lake; latitudes are needed for a secondary analysis